coralyyy/webpro/Projection-master/README.md

 ### High Level Functionality

-The is a user admin that is precreted and he can add movies, users (also remove) and orders movies for his user.
+The is a user admin that is precreted and he can add and remove movies, users and orders movies for his user.
-After an admin create a normal user or and admin the user can log in to his own user and order movies from the movies list, later on he can see what movies and when he ordered them.
+After an admin create a regular user or and admin the user can log in to his own user and order movies from the movies list, later on he can see what movies and when he ordered them.

 ### Backend Functionality